aertslab/SCope/README.md

 	* Add GDPR compliant cookie warning
 	* Implement login with ORCID ID
 		* Logging in with an ORCID ID provides access to collaborative annotation functions
-	* Implement collaborative annotation for RW sessions
+	* Implement collaborative annotation for read-write sessions
-		* Clusters can now be annotated with controlloed vocabularies (via EBI OLS) or free text.
+		* Clusters can now be annotated with controlloed vocabularies (via [EBI OLS](https://www.ebi.ac.uk/ols/index)) or free text.
 		* Other users can vote on annotations
 		* Once added, annotations can be searched by other users
 	* Expand config options